Japanese destroyer Amagiri (1930): John F. Kennedy and PT-109

 On 2 August, while returning from another "Tokyo Express" night reinforcement fast transport mission to Vila, Amagiri rammed and sank the US torpedo boat PT-109, commanded by Lieutenant, junior grade (and future US president) John F. Kennedy.
 It is widely believed that those aboard Amagiri were not even aware of PT-109, which was difficult to see because of its small size and lack of lights.
 However, Robert J. Donovan in his book PT 109: John F. Kennedy in WWII, after interviewing many of the crew, concludes that it was not an accident, and he talked to the man at the wheel who was ordered to steer for a collision course.
 Amagiri also engaged other PT boats in the Blackett Strait south of Kolombangara.
 Lieutenant Commander Kohei Hanami – who commanded Amagiri at that time – gifted a bronze medallion to Kennedy upon his presidential inauguration in 1961.

 The incident would be publicized in several books, a movie, and a hit song by Jimmy Dean, as "the Jap destroyer in the night, cut the 109 in two", making it probably the only Japanese ship to ever be mentioned in the top ten of the Billboard Hot 100 singles charts.

+The collision with PT-109 created a dent in Amagiri's stem, which while repaired, she carried for the rest of her career.